Brandon0427/finvero-test-client/README.md

 ## Useful Information
 - It is imperative that the app is running while also the finvero-server is running, else it won't work.
 - This frontend was built with a previosly designed template (to achieve better UI/UX).
-However the only interactive routes (with its corresponding modules) for the test are: '/', '/login', '/register', '/dashboard'
+However the only interactive routes (with its corresponding modules) for the test are: '/', '/login', '/register', '/dashboard'.
+- You might need to update your env.js to your corresponding local environment settings.

 ## Sources